grexi/documentation/Guides/Ruby/RailsNotes.md

 config.assets.initialize_on_precompile = false if ENV['BUILDPACK_RUNNING']
 ~~~

-This line disables the intialization on precompile only during the build process (while in the buildpack), but does not affect the normal code executions, e.g. running a web server or a run command.
+This disables the intialization on precompile only during the build process (while in the buildpack), but does not affect the normal code executions, e.g. running a web server or a run command.

 ## Database